 # print(f"\n--- Failed to extract markdown for '{url}' ---")

 For advanced AI agents, consider implementing dynamic lane allocation.
-Your agent can monitor its current load and adjust the number of concurrent API calls up to its plan’s Parallel Search Lanes limit.
-This prevents resource starvation during heavy processing and ensures optimal throughput for scaling AI agents parallel requests.
-Tools like asyncio.Semaphore in Python are excellent for managing this.
+An agent can monitor its current load and adjust the number of concurrent API calls up to its plan’s Parallel Lanes limit.
+This prevents resource starvation during heavy processing and supports efficient throughput for scaling AI agents parallel requests.
+Tools like asyncio.Semaphore in Python are useful for managing this.

 Real-world Impact: Cost Savings & Performance ROI